-- Documentation of medical reason(s) for not prescribing beta-blocker therapy (eg, low blood pressure, fluid overload, asthma, patients recently treated with an intravenous positive inotropic agent, allergy, intolerance, other medical reasons). - Documentation of patient reason(s) for not prescribing beta-blocker therapy (eg, patient declined, other patient reasons). - Documentation of system reason(s) for not prescribing beta-blocker therapy (eg, other reasons attributable to the healthcare system).
+- •Documentation of Medical reason(s) for not prescribing beta-blocker therapy. - Documentation of Patient reason(s) and system reason(s) for not prescribing beta-blocker therapy. - Documentation of System reason(s) for not prescribing beta-blocker therapy.

 Exceptions were analyzed for frequency across providers.